"CRITIS Umbrella Act": lack of clarity about practical implementation

 Without critical infrastructures, Sunday mornings just wouldn’t be the same for many people.
 The water for your shower, the electricity for your coffee machine, and the newspaper or online news website that you read are just a few examples of the services provided by critical infrastructure organisations and facilities.
 These also include transport and traffic, finance and insurance, public administration, health, food, sewage, wastewater and waste disposal, IT and aerospace.
 In a world that is increasingly interconnected and dependent on smoothly functioning infrastructures, the uninterrupted availability of these systems forms the foundation of our day-to-day lives.
 However, these infrastructures are exposed to a wide range of risks.
 Apart from the challenges due to everyday disruptions, they stand particularly in the crosshairs of extreme events – whether natural catastrophes, technical failures, or targeted attacks.

 To counter these kinds of threats, legal frameworks have been established at European and national levels that focus on identifying and protecting critical infrastructures.
-A milestone in this process is the German “Kritis Umbrella Act”, which goes further than the previous regulations by extending the security requirements for the operators of such services.
+A milestone in this process is the German “Critis Umbrella Act”, which goes further than the previous regulations by extending the security requirements for the operators of such services.
 “The aim is to give the operators organisational, personnel-related and technical (physical) guidelines for the operation of the critical infrastructures they are responsible for,” explains Wilfried Joswig, Managing Director of the VfS (German Association for Security Technology).
-For the first time, the KRITIS umbrella act regulates the physical protection of Germany’s critical infrastructures.
+For the first time, the CRITIS Umbrella Act regulates the physical protection of Germany’s critical infrastructures.
 “This makes sense and has certainly also been necessary for a long time,” adds Jürgen Schiller, Chair of the Working Group on Perimeter Protection at the DKE, the German Commission for Electrical, Electronic and Information Technologies.

 Associations hope for improvements to the law